Mrian07/Proyeksi/docs/installation-and-operations/installation/manual/README.md

 ```

 The `user` is the operating system user the command is executed with.
-In our case it will be `root` for most of the time or `openproject`.
+In our case it will be `root` for most of the time or `proyeksiapp`.

 If you find any bugs or you have any recommendations for improving this
 tutorial, please, feel free to create a pull request against this guide.